Evolutionary models of human drug use: Example: Nicotine

 Evidence of toxin regulation exists across drug types and is present in the case of nicotine.
 In humans, self-administration of nicotine is moderated such that steady blood concentrations of the toxin are maintained.
 Moreover, though nicotine is a potent neurotoxin, lethal overdoses are rare and smoking behavior is couched around titration, with number of cigarettes smoked directly tied to changes in nicotine blood concentration.
 In addition, although typical doses of recreational drugs are often only marginally below the lethal dose, overdose remains rare.
 For the most part, drug consumption is metered.
 Thus, proponents of the neurotoxin regulation model of drug use suggest it is highly unlikely that toxin consumption is controlled by the system that motivates and rewards the consumption of macronutrients.
-Arguing that If drugs and sugar (and other energetically dense foods) stimulate dopamine in the mesolimbic reward system with the same degree of efficiency, then, the drug overdose rates should be comparable in scale to the incidence of obesity.
+Arguing that if drugs and sugar (and other energetically dense foods) stimulate dopamine in the mesolimbic reward system with the same degree of efficiency, then the drug overdose rates should be comparable in scale to the incidence of obesity.

 Evidence of human brain and plant neurotoxin co-evolution

 The neurotoxin regulation hypothesis proposes that drug use is not novel because human brains and plant neurotoxins coevolved.
 Genetic evidence suggests that humans have had regular exposure to plant drugs throughout our evolutionary history.
-Archeological evidence indicates the presence of psychoactive plants and drug use in early hominid species about 200 million years ago.
 Paleogenetic evidence suggests that the first time human ancestors were exposed and adapted to substantial amount of dietary ethanol, was approximately 10 million years ago.
 Neurobiological evidence appears to corroborate this story.
 The fit of allelochemicals within the CNS indicates some coevolutionary activity between mammalian brains and psychoactive plants, meaning they interacted ecologically and therefore responded to one another evolutionarily.
 This would have only been possible with mammalian CNS exposure to these allelochemicals, therefore to ancient mammalian psychotropic substance use.
 For example, the mammalian brain has evolved receptor systems for plant substances, such as the opioid receptor system, not available to the mammalian body itself.